kirtiapte/AWS-SAA-C02-Study-Guide/README.md

 - Also, you can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify.
 This enables you to replace long-term secrets with short-term ones, which helps to significantly reduce the risk of compromise.

 ### What is AWS STS?
-- AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
+- <b>AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.</b>
 - Temporary security credentials work almost identically to the long-term access key credentials that your IAM users can use.
 - Temporary security credentials are short-term, as the name implies.
 They can be configured to last for anywhere from a few minutes to several hours.
 After the credentials expire, AWS no longer recognizes them or allows any kind of access from API requests made with them.

 ### What is OpsWorks?
-- AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
-Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
+- <b>AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
+Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers. </b>
 - OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
 - OpsWorks has three offerings - AWS Opsworks for Chef Automate, AWS OpsWorks for Puppet Enterprise, and AWS OpsWorks Stacks.
 - AWS OpsWorks Stacks lets you manage applications and servers on AWS and on-premises.
 With OpsWorks Stacks, you can model your application as a stack containing different layers, such as load balancing, database, and application server.
 - OpsWorks Stacks  is complex enough for you to deploy and configure Amazon EC2 instances in each layer or connect to other resources such as Amazon RDS databases.

 ### What is Elastic Transcoder?
-- A media transcoder in the cloud.
-Basically, it is a service that converts media files from their original format to the media format specified whether for phones, tablets, PCs, etc.
+- <b>A media transcoder in the cloud.
+Basically, it is a service that converts media files from their original format</b> to the media format specified whether for phones, tablets, PCs, etc.
 - Because of the built-in support for different media types, you can trust that the resulting quality will be good.
 - With Elastic Transcoder, you pay per minute of the transcode job and the resolution of the finished work.

 ### What is AWS Directory Service?
-- AWS Directory Service provides multiple ways to use Amazon Cloud Directory and Microsoft Active Directory (AD) with other AWS services.
+- <b>AWS Directory Service provides multiple ways to use Amazon Cloud Directory and Microsoft Active Directory (AD) with other AWS services. </b>
 - Directories store information about users, groups, and devices, and administrators use them to manage access to information and resources.
 - AWS Directory Service provides multiple directory choices for customers who want to use existing Microsoft AD or Lightweight Directory Access Protocol (LDAP)–aware applications in the cloud.
 It also offers those same choices to developers who need a directory to manage users, groups, devices, and access.

 ### What is IoT Core?
-- AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.
+- <b>AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices. </b>
 - AWS IoT Core provides secure communication and data processing across different kinds of connected devices and locations so you can easily build IoT applications.

 ### What is AWS WorkSpaces?
-- Amazon WorkSpaces is a managed, secure Desktop-as-a-Service (DaaS) solution.
-You can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.
+- <b>Amazon WorkSpaces is a managed, secure Desktop-as-a-Service (DaaS) solution.
+You can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.</b>
 - Amazon WorkSpaces helps you eliminate the complexity in managing hardware inventory, OS versions and patches, and Virtual Desktop Infrastructure (VDI), which helps simplify your desktop delivery strategy.
 - With Amazon WorkSpaces, your users get a fast, responsive desktop of their choice that they can access anywhere, anytime, from any supported device.

 ### What is AWS Fargate?
 - AWS Fargate is a serverless compute engine for containers.
-- The Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure.
-Just register your task definition and Fargate launches the container for you.
+- <b>The Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure.
+Just register your task definition and Fargate launches the container for you.</b>
 - It works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
 - Fargate makes it easy for you to focus on building your applications.
 It removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.